kontena/docs/using-kontena/loadbalancer.md

 * **`KONTENA_LB_BALANCE`** - Specify the load-balancing algorithm.
 Possible values: `roundrobin`, `source`, `leastconn`.
 Default: `roundrobin`.
 * **`KONTENA_LB_EXTERNAL_PORT`** - Specify a port to which the load balancer will start to listen.
 This may be used only if `KONTENA_LB_MODE` is set to `tcp`.
 * **`KONTENA_LB_VIRTUAL_HOSTS`** - Comma-separated list of virtual hosts.
 This may be used only if `KONTENA_LB_MODE` is set to `http`.
 Please note, if you would like to access your service through the VPN, you'll need to add that as a virtual host as well.
-* **`KONTENA_LB_VIRTUAL_PATH`** - Specify a path that is used to match the request.
+* **`KONTENA_LB_VIRTUAL_PATH`** - Specify a comma separated list of paths that are used to match the request.
 This may be used only if `KONTENA_LB_MODE` is set to `http`.
 For example, if you set a value here for "/api", then any request to e.g. "/api/foo" is proxied to "/foo" in your application.
 * **`KONTENA_LB_KEEP_VIRTUAL_PATH`** - If set to true, the virtual path will be kept in the request path.
 This may be used only if `KONTENA_LB_MODE` is set to `http`.
 Default: `false`.
 * **`KONTENA_LB_COOKIE`** - Enables cookie-based session stickiness.
 With an empty value, it defaults to the load balancer-set cookie.
 Can be customized to use application cookies.
-See details at [HAProxy docs](https://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4.2-cookie).
+See details at [HAProxy docs](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#4.2-cookie).
 * **`KONTENA_LB_CUSTOM_SETTINGS`** - Extra settings; each line will be appended to either the related backend section or the listen session in the HAProxy configuration file.

 ## Using Kontena Load Balancer for Basic Authentication